awsdocs/amazon-aurora-user-guide/doc_source/AuroraMySQL.Reference.md

 You can view both cluster\-level and instance\-level parameters in the console, or by using the CLI or RDS API\.
 For example, you can use the [describe\-db\-cluster\-parameters](https://docs.aws.amazon.com/cli/latest/reference/rds/describe-db-cluster-parameters.html) AWS CLI command to view cluster\-level parameters in a DB cluster parameter group\.
 You can use the [describe\-db\-parameters](https://docs.aws.amazon.com/cli/latest/reference/rds/describe-db-parameters.html) CLI command to view instance\-level parameters in a DB parameter group for a DB instance in a DB cluster\.

+**Note**
+Each [default parameter group](USER_WorkingWithParamGroups.md) contains the default values for all parameters in the parameter group\.
+If the parameter has "engine default" for this value, see the version\-specific MySQL or PostgreSQL documentation for the actual default value\.

 For more information on DB parameter groups, see [Working with DB parameter groups and DB cluster parameter groups](USER_WorkingWithParamGroups.md)\.
-For rules and restrictions for Aurora Serverless clusters, see [Aurora Serverless v1 and parameter groups](aurora-serverless.how-it-works.md#aurora-serverless.parameter-groups)\.
+For rules and restrictions for Aurora Serverless clusters, see [Parameter groups and Aurora Serverless v1](aurora-serverless.how-it-works.md#aurora-serverless.parameter-groups)\.

 **Topics**
 + [Cluster\-level parameters](#AuroraMySQL.Reference.Parameters.Cluster)